Entrepreneur in Residence, Molson School of Business, Concordia University

 As lover of the outdoors and exercise enthusiast northern BC is the perfect home!
 When not working, Catherine can be found with her husband and children Nordic skiing, biking or kayaking.

-Steven is the Senior Vice President, Government and Indigenous Relations, CU.
-He is responsible for building and maintaining constructive, respectful and transparent relationships with all levels of government, and with ensuring the company maintains strong and collaborative partnerships with Indigenous communities.
+Steven is the Vice President, Construction and Government Relations with Green Impact Partners (GIP).
+He is responsible for the construction of all new energy projects and building and maintaining constructive, respectful and transparent relationships with all levels of government.

 Steven holds a degree in Chemical Engineering and a Masters of Business Administration from the University of Calgary, and is a member of the Association of Professional Engineers and Geoscientists of Alberta (APEGA).
 He is an alumnus of the Governor General’s Canadian Leadership Conference.